CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ```

 ## Primary API Use Cases

 ### View a Configuration

-You can use the following example to get the current applied configuration on the switch.
-By changing the `rev` argument, any revision can be viewed.
+Use the following example to get the current applied configuration on the switch.
+By changing the `rev` argument, you can view any revision.
 Some of the possible options for the `rev` argument include `startup`, `pending`, `operational`, and `applied`.

 {{< tabs "ViewConfig">}}
 {{< tab "Curl Command ">}}